 You may deduct most of the reasonable expenses you incur in moving your family and dependent household members.
-These include your costs to move to the new location (Part I, Sections A and B), pre-move househunting expenses and expenses of temporary quarters once you arrive in the new location (Section C), and certain qualified real estate expenses (Section D).
+These include your costs to move to the new location (Part I, Sections A and B), pre-move househunting expenses and temporary quarters once you arrive in the new location (Section C), and certain qualified real estate expenses (Section D).

-You MAY NOT deduct expenses of a loss on the sale of your home, mortgage penalties, refitting draperies and carpets, or canceling club memberships.
-Nor can you deduct expenses for employees such as a servant, governess, or nurse.
+You may not deduct expenses of a loss on the sale of your home, mortgage penalties, refitting draperies and carpets, or canceling club memberships.
+Do not deduct expenses for employees such as a servant, governess, or nurse.